Programme/Approved Electives for 2024/25

 No

 Is learning a matter of conditioning or making impressions on a blank sheet, or is the mind itself active in exploring the world around it?
 Do we learn individual items one by one or in a random way?
 What is the relationship between language and learning?
 Why do some people learn easily at school and in higher education while others encounter enormous or insuperable difficulties?
 What are the most effective learning strategies to adopt?
-This module introduces students to contemporary and historical theories of learning.
-It makes use of these in an exploration of educational practice at various levels and encourages students to focus on and reflect on their own learning in the context of higher education.
+This module will introduce students to contemporary and historical theories of learning.
+It makes use of these in an exploration of educational practice at various levels and encourages students to reflect on their own learning in the context of higher education.

 Aims